Schedule

 2026-04-01 The fall and rise of contemporary political philosophy Political philosophy: Second time’s the charm?
 II

-• Readings TBD—Olivia Newsome (Barnard Archives) visits class!
+• No new readings—Olivia Newsome (Barnard Archives) visits class!

 2026-04-03 The fall and rise of contemporary political philosophy Term paper First draft of term paper due to CourseWorks by midnight